Strange odors are the last thing you need in your basement, whether it’s used as a game room, laundry room, storage, or a man cave.

 If the foul odors are caused by a plumbing problem, sewage problem, or iron ochre, it is time to consult a plumber.
 They can inspect and repair clogged pipes, stalled trains, and decay.
 They can also be used to replace corroded pipelines.

 When they discover and resolve a problem, you may notice an instant improvement in the scents in your basement!

 Regular Old Mess

-It is possible that you may not have mould, mildew, moisture, decay, or sewage issues.
+It is possible that you may not have mold, mildew, moisture, decay, or sewage issues.
 Perhaps your basement simply requires a thorough cleaning!
-If you use your basement for storage and it is very congested, there will be insufficient airflow, which can contribute to unpleasant odours.
+If you use your basement for storage and it is very congested, there will be insufficient airflow, which can contribute to unpleasant odors.

 Get rid of whatever you don’t need and thoroughly clean your cellar.
-Cleaning the ceilings, walls, floors, closets, and any nooks and crannies is required.
+Cleaning the ceilings, walls, floors, closets, and any nooks and crannies are required.
 Vacuum and clean the floors thoroughly.

 Clogged Dryer Vent

 This is a specific suggestion, but it may make all the difference, especially if your dryer is in the basement.
 Begin cleaning outdoors where the dryer vent escapes and work your way up to the base of the dryer.